michaelbelcher/LittleFreeELibrary/README.md

 Open the Pi web browser (the globe in the top left corner) and go to `ebook.library:8080`.
 Login as Admin.
 The default Admin pw is `changeme`, you need to change it in the settings here.

-Select the Calibre library button and you should see a copy of Franz Kafka's Metamorphosis. click the + icon in the top banner and follow the instructions on loading new books.
+Select the Calibre library button.
+You should see a copy of Franz Kafka's Metamorphosis. click the + icon in the top banner and follow the instructions on loading new books.

 ### Changes to the IIAB Admin panel
 Open `ebook.library/admin` to go to the Admin page.